seafen7/gizmo_carver/README.md

 After cloning this repo to your local machine, modify the `inputs_gizmo_carver.py` file to match the desired input and output parameters.
 Also ensure that the GIZMO dataset file is present within the working directory.
-Copy your compiled radmc3d executable into the default_files directory.
-Add your radmc submission command to submit_script.sh.
+Copy your compiled `radmc3d` executable into the default_files directory.
+Add your radmc submission command to `submit_script.sh`.
 Then, simply run the `main_gizmo_carver.py` file to generate the complete set of RADMC-3D input files for your chosen parameters.